There are thousands of reasons to join the Holly Spring High School’s Theatre program. Here are 25:

-Theatre students sometimes have an opportunity that is seldom given to students in other disciplines--the chance to take on sole responsibility for a special project.
-Being a production stage manager...a designer...a crew head...a director.
-Students with other class opportunities seldom have anything even close to these lessons.
+Theatre students sometimes have an opportunity that is seldom given to students in other disciplines–the chance to take on sole responsibility for a special project.
+Being a production stage manager…a designer…a crew chief…a director.
+Students with other majors seldom have anything even close to these lessons.
 You can expect employers to value this unusual ability.

 As a theatre student, you have many opportunities to assume leadership roles.
-You may, for example, assist a director or designer and lead other volunteers, serve as a crew head, or even design or direct a production yourself.
-In the nurturing environment of theatre, Mr. Buttner and other adult leaders will help you learn from mistakes so you become a better leader.
+You may, for example, assist a director or designer and lead other volunteers, serve as a crew chief, or even design or direct a production yourself.
+In the nuturing environment of theatre, faculty help you learn from mistakes so you become a better leader.
 Leadership training like this can open the possibility for comparable opportunities in a company that hires you.
 Can you think of any other major that offers this opportunity?

 Theatre training teaches you confidence in yourself.
-Your accomplishments in theatre shows you that you can handle a variety of jobs, pressures, difficulties, and responsibilities.
-You develop a "Yes, I can!" attitude.
+Your accomplishments in theatre show you that you can handle a variety of jobs, pressures, difficulties and responsibilities.
+You develop a “Yes, I can!” attitude.
 Of course an employer will treasure that.

 We can adapt that to other jobs, find ways to enjoy other activities.
 That positive attitude will mean a great deal to any employer.

 You get the idea.
 That list of 25 advantages is a start.
 No doubt you can add to it.
 Join HSTC today!